Antibody Tests for Neurologic Diseases

 -

-The following procedures are considered experimental and investigational because the effectiveness of these approaches has not been established:
+The following procedures are considered experimental, investigational, or unproven because the effectiveness of these approaches has not been established:

-- Anti-HH3 and Ns6S antibody testing for the diagnosis/evaluation of amyotrophic lateral sclerosis (ALS)-motor neuron disease
+- Anti-HH3 and Ns6S antibody testing for the diagnosis/evaluation of amyotrophic lateral sclerosis (ALS)-motor neuron disease.

 - Antibody tests for screening of neurologic diseases.
 These tests are only considered medically necessary when ordered selectively for evaluating persons with signs and symptoms of specific immune-mediated neuromuscular conditions.

-- Auto-antibodies (Abs) (e.g., glycine receptor Abs (GlyR-Ab), myelin oligodendrocyte glycoprotein (MOG)-Ab, N-methyl-D-aspartate receptor (NMDAR)-Ab, and voltage-gated potassium channel (VGKC)-complex Abs) testing for the diagnosis of childhood-acquired demyelinating syndromes
+- Auto-antibodies (Abs) (e.g., glycine receptor Abs (GlyR-Ab), myelin oligodendrocyte glycoprotein (MOG)-Ab, N-methyl-D-aspartate receptor (NMDAR)-Ab, and voltage-gated potassium channel (VGKC)-complex Abs) testing for the diagnosis of childhood-acquired demyelinating syndromes.

-- Routine anti-neuronal antibodies testing for early (less than 3 years of age) childhood-onset epilepsy without other features of autoimmune encephalitis
+- Routine anti-neuronal antibodies testing for early (less than 3 years of age) childhood-onset epilepsy without other features of autoimmune encephalitis.

 -